1lann/cete/README.md

 - Thread safe.
 - Pure Go.
 - Uses the fastest pure Go key-value store in the world 😉.

+## Important limitations

+- When indexed, strings are case unsensitized using `strings.ToLower`.
+If you don't want this behavior, use a byte slice instead.
+- When working with compound indexes, an individual string or byte slice in the compound index is limited to 256 bytes, and will be trimmed if it is over 256 bytes.
+This limitation is not present in normal indexes that are purely a string or byte slice.
+- Indexing with numbers above maximum int64 is unsupported and will result in undefined behavior when using `Between`.
+Note that it's fine to index uint64, just values over max int64 (9,223,372,036,854,775,807) will result in issues when using `Between`.
+- When working with compound indexes, you may use `MaxValue` and `MinValue` as maximum integers or minimum integers of any size and float64s.
+This however cannot be be used for float32.

 ## Documentation